 I am in the median of Baby Boomerizm.
 I came of age (?) during what I have defined as The Swan Song of America’s Innocence – the mid 60s.

-All we had were rotary phones and just three TV channels and those were just b/w for most of my early youth.
+We had rotary phones and just three TV channels and those were just b/w for most of my early youth.
 We didn’t even have “zip codes” until I was a sophomore in high school.
 28501 – who ever forgets their first zip code?
-Hey.... times were tough but we persevered.
+Times were tough but we persevered.

-I’ve kept in touch with both groups over the decades so there were only a few awkward moments spinning thru mental rol-o-dexes to connect names to age-worn faces.
-Why God invented peel’n stick name badges.
+I’ve kept in touch with both groups over the decades so there were only a few awkward moments spinning thru mental rol-o-dexes to connect names to time-worn faces.
+That’s why God invented peel ’n stick name badges.

 The high school basketball get-together was especially unique.
 Our #1 rival team was invited…. and attended.
 Maybe our reunion wasn’t the first time that has happened but it’s rarer than an unassisted triple play.